 I measured the distance between each of the stud marks, and then drilled pilot holes in the frame of the bed (2 holes for each stud).
 Drilling pilot holes ensures that the wood will not split when screwing into it to attach it to the wall.

 I took one side and my dad took the other, and we held the bed up while he used 3″ wood screws to screw into our pilot holes and attach the bed to the studs.
+It is screwed into the studs on both the left and back side of the frame.

-For the final step, we used eye bolts in a joist in the ceiling and in the top of the bed.
-(If you don’t have a joist right above the place you need it, you could also attach the eye bolt to the top of the wall, and have your rope angled from the wall to the corner of the bed.)
+If you don’t have a ceiling joist above the place you need it, you could also attach the eye bolt to a stud in the wall, and have your rope angled from the top of the wall to the corner of the bed.)